Bitmapped/UmbBackofficeMembershipProvider/README.md

     ```
     <add connectionString="LDAP://mydomain.mycompany.com/DC=mydomain,DC=mycompany,DC=com" name="ADConnectionString" />
     ```
   - Add a membership provider named `BackofficeMembershipProvider`, like shown in the example code below.
 Be sure the `connectionStringName` matches the LDAP connection string you defined. `attributeMapUsername` specifies the username format - `sAMAccountName` for just the username, or `userPrincipalName` to use username@mydomain.mycompany.com.
 Be sure the usernames you configure in Umbraco use the same format.
+Clean Umbraco 7.7.0 Beta or newer installations will need to use the `userPrincipalName` format; existing installations upgraded to Umbraco 7.7.0 Beta or newer can use whichever format is preferred but the account usernames must be set consistently.

   - If you are upgrading from a pre-7.3.1 version of Umbraco that used an Active Directory provider for backoffice users, you must change `UsersMembershipProvider` to `Umbraco.Web.Security.Providers.UsersMembershipProvider`.
 If you have a new installation, this is the default provider already.